John Zabrucky

 John Zabrucky (born 1947/1948) is an American prop designer and co-founder of Modern Props, Inc., a prop design and rental company that produced and distributed props for film and television productions.
 Through Modern Props, Zabrucky contributed props to such films as Ghostbusters (1984) and RoboCop (1987), as well as films and TV series in the Star Trek franchise.
-Zabrucky is known for designing a prop apparatus sometimes dubbed "the most important device in the universe", due to its appearances in over 100 films and TV series.
+Zabrucky is known for designing a prop apparatus sometimes informally dubbed "the most important device in the universe", due to its appearances in over 100 films and TV series.

 Early life and education

 Zabrucky was born in Warren, Ohio.
 His mother was Italian.
 He attended Turner Junior High School and studied for one year at Youngstown State University.
 He earned his bachelor's degree at Kent State University (KSU) and began teaching art classes there, as well as at the University of Akron and the Mansfield Reformatory.
 Zabrucky won awards from the Cleveland Museum of Art and the Art Directors Club of New York in 1972 and 1974, respectively.
 Dissatisfied with the graphic design program at KSU that was required for his master's degree, he decided to move to Los Angeles, California, with his then-girlfriend, set decorator Linda DeScenna.